-The housing targets in Tables B.3.2.1 - Housing Targets - Ownership and B.3.2.2 - Housing Targets - Rental are based on future population growth forecasts to the year 2051 and future housing need.
+The housing targets in Tables B.3.2.1 - Housing Targets - Ownership and B.3.2.2 - Housing Targets - Rental are based on future population growth forecasts to the year 2031 and future housing need.
 Targets for affordable rental housing are divided into housing affordable for low and moderate income households.
-The targets for the provision of housing which is affordable to low and moderate income households is informed by, and shall align with the City's Housing and Homelessness Action Plan.
 Meeting the housing targets for housing affordable for low and moderate income households will require sustainable and predictable funding from senior levels of government.
-(OPA 167)